 Alcoholic athletes?
 Of course.
 Athletes are people, and alcoholism cuts across society.
 It doesn’t respect occupation, race, income, or other demographics.
-(Be sure to visit Famous Alcoholics and Alcoholic Musicians.)
+(Be sure to visit Famous Alcoholics, Alcoholic Musicians, and Alcoholic Politicians.)

 I. List of Alcoholic Athletes

 Perhaps you’ll be surprised at some of the names.
-Please see the disclaimer note at the end of this page.
+Please see the Note at the end of this page.
 Now on to the list of alcoholic athletes!

 I. List of Alcoholic Athletes